-If you are interacting with a Sun-3 workstation through the console to reach the monitor program, you may enter L1-a (or Break) on a terminal) IMMEDI-ATELY after the message.
+If you are interacting with a Sun-3 workstation through the console to reach the monitor program, you may enter L1-a (or Break on a terminal) IMMEDIATELY after the

+'''

-Testing megabytes of memory...Completed.
+Testing megabytes of memory...Completed. message.

+'''

-CAUTION Do not use L1-A procedure once the automatic boot has started; the file systems may be damaged if disks are powered-on and the operating system has started to run.
+Do not use L1-A procedure once the automatic boot has started; the file systems may be damaged if disks are powered-on and the operating system has started to run.